Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd_network_creation/guide.en-gb.md

 > [!primary]
 >
-> VCD on OVHcloud is currently in Alpha phase.
-This guide can evolve and be updated in the future with the advances of our teams in charge of this product.
+> This guide can evolve and be updated in the future with the advances of our teams in charge of this product.
 >

 ## Objective

-**To create, configure and effectively manage your network (IP spaces, Edge gateways and providers, and private network) from the VCD on OVHcloud control panel.**
+**To create, configure and effectively manage your network (IP spaces, Edge gateways and providers, and private network) from the Public VCF as-a-Service control panel.**

 ## Requirements